ericjwdchen/ericjwdchen.github.io/_posts/2017-11-01-making-measurements.md

 > The 5.8-inch screen is the biggest on an iPhone to date...

 [David Gewirtz of ZDNet](http://www.zdnet.com/article/iphone-x-or-iphone-8-price-size-camera-all-factor-in-your-buying-decision/):
-> Earlier this year, my wife donated her 6s Plus to me as an extra 4K camera, and bought an SE.
-She found the physical size of the Plus phone to be too large.
+> She [my wife] found the physical size of the Plus phone to be too large.
 That's one of the more interesting elements of the iPhone X -- it has more screen, in a smaller package.
+>
 > ...
+>
 > It [iPhone X] is getting you more screen size in less space than the 8 Plus.

 <hr>